pipitone/medtech-tools/README.md

     source venv/bin/activate
     pip install -r requirements.txt

+    # If using Python < 2.7.9:
+    pip install --upgrade pyOpenSSL ndg-httpsclient pyasn1

 Configure access to MedTech.
 To do this, create the following files with your medtech password and calendar url: